Non-Hermitian propagation of Hagedorn wavepackets

-The Gaussian wavepacket $\varphi_0(Z_0)$ is the zeroth element of an orthonormal basis of $L^2(\R^n)$ constructed by the repeated application of the components of the raising operator to the coherent state.
-The definition

-is due to Hagedorn \cite{Hag98}, who called the basis elements semiclassical wavepackets, simplifying his earlier construction that was based on a less transparent polynomial recursion \cite{Hag85}.
-The generalised coherent states \cite[\S4.1]{CR12}, that are obtained by applying a unitary squeezing transformation to the $n$-fold product of univariate harmonic oscillator eigenfunctions, only differ by a phase factor from the semiclassical wavepackets.
-For our study of non-Hermitian dynamics we follow Hagedorn's ladder approach and use the time evolution of both the raising and lowering operators to explicitly describe the propagation of the basis functions.

-Our main new result is the expansion of the time-evolved wavepackets with respect to the orthonormal basis $\varphi_\alpha(Z_t)$, $\alpha \in\N_0^n$, that is parametrised by the normalised Lagrangian frame~$Z_t$.
-In the Hermitian situation, we simply have
+is determined by the symplectic metric $G_t = \Omega^T\Re(Z_tZ_t^*)\Omega\in\Sp(n,\R)$ associated with the normalised Lagrangian frame~$Z_t$, see also \cite[\S 3]{GrSch12}.
+Our main new result states the expansion of the time-evolved wavepacket $\psi(t)$ with respect to the orthonormal basis $\varphi_k(Z_t)$, $k \in\N_0^n$, that is parametrised by the normalised Lagrangian frame~$Z_t$.

-For non-Hermitian dynamics, however, the propagated excited states are utterly different. {The two Lagrangian frames $S_tZ_0$ and $\bar S_tZ_0$ do not only lose normalisation but also have different ranges.} Therefore, the dynamics also activate lower lying excited states and we obtain
+For non-Hermitian dynamics, however, the propagated excited states are utterly different.
+The two Lagrangian frames $S_tZ_0$ and $\bar S_tZ_0$ do not only lose normalisation but also have different ranges.
+Therefore, the dynamics also activate lower lying excited states and we obtain

 with expansion coefficients $a_k(t)\in\C$ for $|k|\le|\alpha|$.
 These coefficients can be explicitly inferred from Theorem~\ref{thm:main}, that proves

 where the multivariate polynomials $q_\alpha$ satisfy the recursion relation